 There is room to enjoy the holidays with yummy desserts as part of a healthy eating pattern.
 Treat yourself to these holiday treats occasionally in sensible portions, and try experimenting with different ways to make dessert recipes healthier!

-Jordan Bontrager, MMN, RD, LMNT is a registered dietitian with CHI Health.
-She sees patients at Nebraska Endocrinology Specialists and at the Women’s Health clinic in Lincoln.
+Jordan Bontrager, MMN, RD, LMNT is a registered dietitian/diabetes educator with CHI Health.
 She works with patients to come up with manageable ways to refine eating patterns and lifestyle habits in order to improve overall health.
 Jordan’s passion is to help others hone in on healthy habits so they can live their best lives.